 Choose Your Own Adventure

-An alternate approach to this technology is text adventure computer games like Zork or Oregon Trail.
-Both entertainment genres were popular in the ‘80s.
-I predict interactive books will come back in a modified form.
-Likely writing combined with artificial intelligence.
+An alternative approach to this technology is text adventure computer games like Zork or Oregon Trail.
+Both entertainment genres were also popular in the 80s.

 You’re the best -Bill